onflow/cadence/ROADMAP.md

   Cadence's failable casting operator `as?` should allow conversion just like the static casting operator `as` does.

-- Bounds checking for array and string indexing

-  Cadence performs bounds checks for arrays and strings.

-  However, currently the interpreter relies on Go's bounds checks, which is safe, but a better error message could help developers.
-  A specific runtime error should be thrown when attempting to read or assign an array or string index that is out of bounds.

 - Overloading based on argument labels